 A complete copy of the Family Education Rights and Privacy Act of 1974, 20 U.S.C.
 1232 g., is available upon request for review in the Office of Student Services on the Alexander City and Childersburg campuses and the Talladega Center.
-Any complaints or violations of FERPA may be reported to The Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920; 205/260-3887; FAX: 202/ 260-9001, e-mail: ferpa@ed.gov, website: www2.ed.gov/policy/gen/guide/fpco/index.html,
+Any complaints or violations of FERPA may be reported to The Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920.
+The online compliant form is available at http://familypolicy.ed.gov/complaint-form.